-Including a gender perspective means looking at the impact of gender on people's opportunities, social roles and interactions.
-For example, including a gender perspective in defining group guidelines during a training activity could be to examine how and whether or not the group guidelines set by the group account for the different ways that women and men participate and communicate.
+Including a gender perspective means looking at the impact of gender on people's opportunities, social roles and interactions in different contexts.
+For example, including a gender perspective in defining group guidelines during a training activity could be to examine how and whether or not the group guidelines set by the group account for the different ways that diverse groups of women, men, and gender-diverse people participate and communicate.